Frequently Asked Questions

 When will the schedule be released?

-While the 2020 schedule is not yet announced, you can download the IYF 2019 schedule here.
+You can download the IYF 2020 schedule here.

 Whilst we would love all teachers to be with us for all 7 days, regrettably many can’t.
 We’re sure you can appreciate that with the large number of teachers, classes and days that we need to coordinate, it isn’t always possible to confirm an exact date when a schedule will be released, however, it is likely to be shortly before the Festival opens.
 Our website will be updated periodically with confirmed presenters, spiritual leaders and performers.
 The best way to get notified of latest updates on IYF 2020 is to “Like” our Facebook page, sign up for our newsletter via our website, and download the IYF app.